sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

 ![Logo](https://github.com/sapozhnikovv/SCU.Serilog.Sinks.Telegram/blob/main/img/tg.sink.png)

 Minimal, Effective, Safe and Fully Async Serilog Sink that allows sending messages to pre-defined list of users in Telegram chat.
-It uses HttpClient singleton, Channel as queue and StringBuilder pool to optimize memory using (no mem leaks) and performance.
+It uses HttpClient with lifetime of logger (singleton in fact), Channel as queue and StringBuilder pool to optimize memory using (no mem leaks) and performance.

 Also uses SCU.MemoryChunks extenstion (split strings by size into chunks, without allocation redundant intermediate arrays like in LINQ version) https://github.com/sapozhnikovv/SCU.MemoryChunks (very small, 3 lines of code)